Steven Kwan Preview, Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA among all league pitching staffs (3.82).
+- The Rays' 3.83 team ERA ranks fourth across all league pitching staffs.

-- The Rays give up the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Rays pitchers combine to give up 143 home runs (1.1 per game), the third-fewest in the league.

-- Littell (3-4) gets the starting nod for the Rays in his 10th start of the season.
-He has a 4.45 ERA in 58 2/3 innings pitched, with 51 strikeouts.

-- His most recent appearance was on Sunday against the New York Yankees, when the righty threw six innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.